Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Introduction

-In this paper, we will use the Migdal-Kadanoff RG equations to study the global limiting distribution of Lee-Yang-Fisher zeros for the DHL.
-Their extension to $\CP^2$, which we will also denote by $\SSS^c_n$, is a curve of degree $2\cdot 4^n$.
-Our main result is:
+In this paper, we will use the Migdal-Kadanoff RG equations to study the global limiting distribution of Lee-Yang-Fisher zeros for the DHL in the complex projective plane $\CP^2$.
+(The divisors $\SSS^c_n$ are extended to $\CP^2$ in the natural way.)
+The first main result of this paper is: